Craft---/chef-provisioner/README.md

 # chef-provisioner
-A Chef cookbook to build a chef-provisioner node.
+A Chef cookbook to build a chef-provisioner node that can have a runlist of provisioning recipes attached to it to allow for centralized provisioning.

 Specifically this will be focused on Chef Enterprise, or environments where a central Chef Server ALREADY exists.